- - Receiving support from these programs can increase a startup’s chances of attracting investment

-It is becoming increasingly clear that, in order to not only thrive but simply to survive in the current innovation-economy, most large businesses collaborate with external startups and entrepreneurs in some shape or form.
+It is becoming increasingly clear that, in order to not only thrive but simply to survive in the current innovation-economy, most large businesses should look to collaborate with external startups and entrepreneurs in some shape or form.

-However, we have already highlighted that there are several elements, including the gap in cultures between both firms, which may impede such partnerships.
+However, as has been previously highlighted, there are several elements, including the gap in cultures between both firms, which may impede such partnerships.

-In some cases, another stumbling block worth considering is whether the startups and their products or business ideas in question are developed enough to enter these partnerships.
+Another element worth considering when looking into coprorate venturing collaborations is whether the startups and their products or business ideas in question are developed enough to enter these partnerships.

-Research and data has already proven that entrepreneurs who receive support when building their startups have higher chances of attracting investment.
-However, to maximise the gains from joining one of the programs, it is important for startups to be well informed about the purpose of each program within the innovation ecosystem and to participate in the programs that suit their needs best.
+However, if a successful partnership can be set up, it is evident that entrepreneurs who receive support when accelerating their startups have higher chances of attracting investment.
+Yet, to maximise the gains from joining one of the programs, it is important for startups to be well informed about the purpose of each program within the innovation ecosystem and to participate in the programs that suit their needs best.

 There are several programs that can benefit startups at every stage of the development process, from detailing the specifics of the idea to mapping out marketing and financing plans.
 We reviewed three programs which each apply to a different phase.

-The main emphasis here lies on working as part of a team to, firstly, understand an actual and relevant problem, the workflow of the problem-solving and the eventual outcome that was achieved.
+The main emphasis here lies on working as part of a team to understand an actual and relevant problem, define the workflow of the problem-solving and to grasp the eventual outcome that was achieved in a practical context.

 In the past, the organisation of hackathons has been narrowly confined to the software-based industries.
 However, these events are increasingly being organised in a variety of fields, and across several industries.
 Moreover, organisers are also beginning to realise it can be beneficial to bring together cross-functional teams to look at the problem from different angles.